 Real camping takes place in the great outdoors.
 Outside the towns and villages, you can pitch your tents, gaze at the stars, and wait for monsters to attack.
-It's not so comfortable, and it's dangerous, but it does give you a chance to hunt for food and feel like real adventurers.
+It's not so comfortable, and it's dangerous, but it does give you a chance to feel like real adventurers.

-Finally, you can camp in the rooms in dungeons and towers

-where you have defeated the minions of Darkness and creatures of the blight.
+Finally, you can camp in the rooms in dungeons and towers after you have defeated the monsters residing therein.
 The smells of the former inhabitants, and the warnings they have scrawled upon the doors, almost always keep the neighbors away.

 In other locations, such as shops and city streets, the "Camp" command is also available.
-But actual camping is not possible: all the party members can do is put on and take off their clothing and armor.
+But actual camping is not possible: all the party members can do is put on and take off their armor.